just-the-docs/just-the-docs/docs/ContributorHub/contributor-proposals/mainnet-contributor-proposal-guide.md

 -   **The Point**:  *You should post your alchemy proposal 1 week before you intend to receive payment for your work with DXdao, and the proposal must be boosted in order for the voting period to shrink to 1 week.*

--   You can boost your own worker proposal once it is eligible to be boosted.
+-   You can boost your own contributor proposal once it is eligible to be boosted.

 -   For more info on how Daostack’s holographic consensus see <a href="https://daostack.zendesk.com/hc/en-us/articles/360002000537-Genesis-Protocol-v0-2-Parameters-Explained" target="_blank">Alchemy Parameters</a>.